Fall 2014 EC Scholars Courses

 HNRS 3100.001: EC Scholars Research Internship

 Seminar Description: The EC Scholars Research Internship course is a supervised community-based research internship that requires at least thirty hours of research responsibilities.
-EC Scholars join a research team with a faculty member and a graduate student who are working on an approved community-based research and community-engaged scholarship project through the Faculty Engagement and Outreach Scholars Academy.
+EC Scholars join a faculty member who is working on an approved community-based research and community-engaged scholarship project.
+Some of the community-based research partnerships may be established through the Faculty Engagement and Outreach Scholars Academy.
 EC Scholars participate in tasks that include, but are not limited to, traveling to community research sites to conduct interviews, collecting data, synthesizing findings, making conclusions, designing recommendations and creating an oral presentation for a student and faculty group.

 HNRS 4100.001: EC Scholars Leadership Internship